biitlenl/site/README.md

 # biitle.nl

-This is the webpage for biitle.nl.
+This is the webpage for biitle.nl, built with Astro.js.

 ## Contributing